ViktorBarzin/HackTheSouth/README.md

 # Known issues:
 - Going to youtube.com and then opening a video does not load the plugin.
     - **Solution** - A) Refresh the page. or B) Visitin directly "youtube.com/watch?v=asdasd" page.
+- Listening video from a youtube playlist breaks the auto play feature and the next song is from the youtube playlist rather than from the plugin videos in the queue.
+- Clicking the "Show more" button shows more videos that are not draggable.

 # Reporting bugs